Duke of Rothesay: Current holder

 Since 2022 William, Prince of Wales, has held the title of Duke of Rothesay, and uses it when in Scotland.
 He has the formal Scottish style of HRH The Prince William, Duke of Rothesay.

-The personal arms of the preceding Duke were bestowed upon him in 1974 by the Queen.
+The personal arms of the preceding Duke were bestowed upon him in 1974 by Queen Elizabeth II.
 The escutcheon honours Stewart of Appin, (David Stewart being the first to hold the title), and features on the 1st and 4th quarters the arms of the Great Steward of Scotland, with the 2nd and 3rd quarters featuring the arms of the Lord of the Isles.
 The arms of the current Duke are distinguished from those of Clan Stewart of Appin through the addition of an inescutcheon displaying the arms of the heir apparent to the King of Scots, namely the Royal arms of Scotland with a three-point label azure for difference.
 The full achievement of the current Duke's arms are a variation of the royal arms of Scotland used prior to the Union of the Crowns in 1603.

 Royal Standard of the Duke of Rothesay, namely the Royal Banner of Scotland differenced with a plain blue label of three-points.

 Personal arms of Prince William, Duke of Rothesay.

 Personal banner of Prince William, Duke of Rothesay.

 Full armorial achievement of His Royal Highness The Prince William, Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, Prince and Great Steward of Scotland.